-We’ve been taking samples for investigations, research reports, legal action, and media training since 2001.
+We’ve been collecting water samples for investigations, research reports, legal action, and media training since 2001.
 But routine recreational water quality monitoring is a little different.

 To know if waters are “swimmable”, you need to collect samples on a regular basis.
 That’s because recreational water quality is like the weather — it changes all the time.
 (FYI, “swimmable” also means touchable, SUPable, paddleable, wadable and much much more.)

-Our first routine sampling program started in Toronto in 2016, thanks to some community grants and a successful Indiegogo campaign.
+Our first routine recreational water sampling program started in Toronto in 2016, thanks to community grants and a successful Indiegogo campaign.
 We were concerned about sewage spills and their impact on Toronto Harbour.
-With the help of volunteers, set out to monitoring water quality in the harbour and we haven’t looked back.
+With the help of volunteers, we set out to monitoring water quality in the harbour and we haven’t looked back.

 We believe that making test results public gives you direct access to the information you need to make an informed decision about getting in your local waters.
 It also allowed citizen scientists to contribute to the education of their community on water quality.